 This is where computers perform tasks that might have traditionally required a human brain.
 AI also encompasses deep learning and machine learning.
 Deep learning involves data scientists building computer models inspired by the structure and function of the human brain that essentially reproduce our ability to learn.
 Machine learning, by contrast, isa type of AI where computers learn without being specifically programmed to.
 You’re probably familiar with AI systems like Apple’s Siri or Amazon’s Alexa, but you might not be aware that systems like these are fuelled by the valuable data that ASX company Appen Ltd (ASX: APX) provides.

-Payments is one of the areas that have attracted the most innovation over the last decade.
+Payments is one of the areas that has attracted the most innovation over the last decade.
 As cash and cheques have become increasingly unpopular, a raft of ASX companies have tried to make their mark on a future without cash.
 Afterpay Ltd (ASX: APT) is the most well-known ASX company in this space, but we also have other contenders like Zip Co Ltd (ASX: Z1P), Pushpay Holdings Ltd (ASX: PPH) and Splitit Ltd (ASX: SPT)

 While blockchain has gotten a lot of publicity because it’s the technology behind Bitcoin and other virtual currencies, it’s more than just an alternative payment method or a bunch of cryptocurrencies.
 Blockchain is an area that has been scorned by many investors following the ‘Bitcoin bubble’ of 2017, but its potential applications remain vast.
 The concept of a blockchain ‘ledger’ – a single, decentralised and incorruptible transactional record – may well be one of enormous future value.